joshdabosh/writeups/NeverLanCTF2020/index.md

 ## Programming
 ### DasPrime
-> My assignments due and I still don't have the answer!
-Can you help me fix my Python script... and also give me the answer?
-I need to make a prime number generator and find the 10,497th prime number.
-I've already written a python script that kinda works... can you either fix it or write your own and tell me the prime number?
+We want to find the 10947th prime number.
+We are given the following algorithm:
 ```python
 import math
 def main():